‘We’, ‘us’ and ‘our’ refers to;

 Credit-related information means:

-• Credit information, which is information which includes your identity; the type, terms and maximum amount of credit provided to you, including when that credit was provided and when it was repaid; information about the type of finance that you are applying for; repayment history information, default information (including overdue payments); payment information; new arrangement information; details of any serious credit infringements; court proceedings information; personal insolvency information and publicly available information; and
+• Credit information, which is information which includes your identity; the type, terms and maximum amount of credit provided to you, including when that credit was provided and when it was repaid; information about the type of finance that you are applying for; repayment history information, financial hardship information (including information that any repayments are affected by a financial hardship arrangement), default information (including overdue payments); payment information; new arrangement information; details of any serious credit infringements; court proceedings information; personal insolvency information and publicly available information; and

 • Credit eligibility information, which is credit reporting information supplied to us by a credit reporting body, and any information that we derive from it.